dirkschumacher/RBerlinData/README.md

 BerlinData
 ===========

 The `R` package `BerlinData` gives you easy access to [data.berlin.de](http://daten.berlin.de).
-This is currently the development version
+This is currently the development version.

+Also check out the [project website](http://dirkschumacher.github.io/RBerlinData).

 # Installation